robinrob/rsmithio/_posts/2015-08-25-faster-variable-debugging.md

 type:       blog_post
 ---

 Sometimes (pretty often) when debugging code you just want to quickly print the contents of a variable to the standard output.
 In full-on dev mode you may have additional debugging tools available, e.g. the web browser dev console when debugging front-end code, or a debug tool built into your IDE for server-side debugging (like IntelliJ IDEs).
-You should definitely be more sophisicated with your debugging approach when possible.
+You should definitely be more sophisticated with your debugging approach when possible.

 However sometimes you are just writing some quick Bash or ZSH code, or you're not using a full-on IDE because you just wanted to quickly open a lightweight editor.
 In these cases you might find yourself typing too many print statements in whatever language you are using, the typing of which all adds up in time lost.